Introduction

 Core Capabilities

-The FCCS core supports: detection and quantification of up to 21 cell surface and/ or intracellular molecules; detection and quantification of GFP- or mCherry-labeled protein expression; measurement of Ca2+ flux during cell signaling among different cell subpopulations; DNA quantification, cell cycle analysis, and apoptosis detection and quantification; detection and quantification of exosomes; high-speed sorting of viable or fixed eukaryotic or prokaryotic cells into four or fewer defined subpopulations; single or multi-cell sorting into microwell plates or onto microscope slides; indexed single-cell sorting into microwell plates or onto microscope slides; and aerosol containment
+The FCCS core supports: detection and quantification of up to 64 cell surface and/or intracellular molecules using spectral flow cytometry; detection and quantification of GFP- or mCherry-labeled protein expression; measurement of Ca2+ flux during cell signaling among different cell subpopulations; DNA quantification, cell cycle analysis, and apoptosis detection and quantification; detection and quantification of exosomes; high-speed sorting of viable or fixed eukaryotic or prokaryotic cells into up to six defined subpopulations; single or multi-cell sorting into microwell plates or tubes; indexed single-cell sorting into microwell plates or tubes, spectral unmixing for complex multicolor panels with 40+ parameters; and aerosol containment for biosafety level-2 applications.

 Hours Open | Hours Staffed | Building | Address |